Plumsail/forms-docs/Common/javascript/manager.rst

     *   -   **spBeforeRender()**
         -   Occurs before mounting the vue-component to DOM.

-            **сtx** passed as an argument to the function is a SharePoint form context.
+            **ctx** passed as an argument to the function is a SharePoint form context.

             **Asynchronous event!**  Can return a Promise and the corresponding operation will not continue until the promise is resolved.